Thank you for your message. We will contact you shortly.

-- 2021 will be a transition year as we seek an end to the coronavirus outbreak.
+- 2021 will be a transition year.
 The path to normalization will be long but ultimately successful.

 - The Federal Reserve and U.S. Treasury will work together to support the markets, benefiting municipals.

-- Treasury yields will increase moderately, but the effect on municipals will be cushioned by yield spreads and the scarcity of tax-exempt bonds in light of a growing proportion of taxable municipals.
+- Treasury yields should increase moderately, but the effect on municipals should be cushioned by yield spreads and the scarcity of tax-exempt bonds.

-- The importance of the underlying municipal projects typically stabilizes the underlying credit for the investor.
+- The importance of the underlying municipal projects typically stabilizes the underlying credit.

 - Downgrades and defaults will be lower than expected, and clarity on credit health will lift investor confidence.

-- Global growth is strong, but uneven and led by China.
+- Global growth is strong, but uneven and led by China and broader Asia.